-In this case, the Supreme Court said that in case of repugnancy to the Constitution, only the were valid, and since Section 14 could be severed from the rest of the Act, the detention of the petitioner was not illegal.
+In this case, the Supreme Court said that in case of repugnancy to the Constitution, only the repugnant provision of the impugned Act will be void and not the whole of it, and every attempt should be made to save as much as possible of the Act.
+If the omission of the invalid part will not change the nature or the structure of the object of the legislature, it is severable.
+It was held that except Section 14 all other sections of the Preventive Detention Act, 1950 were valid, and since Section 14 could be severed from the rest of the Act, the detention of the petitioner was not illegal.